Welcome!

 Group differences

-One of my deepest interests in the social sciences concerns group differences in important life outcomes.
-For example, the following posts analyze the patterns and causes of racial differences in socioeconomic outcomes:
+One of my deepest interests concerns group differences in important life outcomes.
+The following posts analyze the patterns and causes of racial differences in socioeconomic outcomes:

 - The black-white cognitive ability gap and social outcomes